-Being Baptist means practicing a faith that affirms and encourages the priesthood of all believers.
+Being American Baptist means practicing a faith that affirms and encourages the priesthood of all believers.
 That is, we’re tenacious about the fact that God speaks freely to us all, and that each one of us has an individual and direct relationship with God that is not brokered by an institution or a member of the clergy.

 Autonomy Of The Local Church

-A great gift of being a Baptist is the autonomy of the local church.
+A great gift of being an American Baptist is the autonomy of the local church.
 Much like our individual belief in the responsibility of each person to cultivate relationship with God, our church community has that responsibility, too.
-As Baptists we are constantly asking where it is God is leading us as a community of faith and how we will respond to that leading.
+As American Baptists we are constantly asking where it is God is leading us as a community of faith and how we will respond to that leading.
 No larger entity or denominational body dictates whom we hire, who is accepted into membership, where our money goes, or what polity statements we adopt.